 Overall Impression - I am impressed with Diamine inks.
 The colours have good saturation, good flow and dry on the paper within a reasonable time frame.
 None of the inks that I have tested so far leave a sticky feeling on the paper or smudge once the ink is dry.

-The Performance of Diamine Ink Performance on an ink generally falls into comments relating to:
+The Performance of Diamine Ink Performance generally falls into comments relating to: